Mohammadhia/Arabic-phoneme-recognition-few-shot-learning/README.md

 # Arabic-phoneme-recognition-few-shot-learning
-This repository's codebase uses few shot learning with a siamese network to recognize/classify individual Arabic phonemes.
+This repository's codebase uses few shot learning with a siamese network to recognize/classify individual, isolated Arabic phonemes.